As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - With the mixer on low, add in the powdered sugar, lemon zest, and lemon juice.
 Increase mixer speed to medium and beat until completely smooth, about 3 minutes.
 If frosting is too stiff, add some more lemon juice or you can use milk or cream.
 If it is too thin, add more powdered sugar.

 - When macaron shells are completely cool, carefully remove them from the baking sheets.

 - Pair macaron shells together with similarly shaped/sized shells, then flip the shells over so their flat surfaces are facing up.

 - Pipe a small amount of lemon buttercream onto one macaron shell, then carefully place the matched shell on top to make a sandwich.
 Macarons stay fresh at room temperature up to 5 days, or in the refrigerator up to 1 week.
 Keep in mind, macarons will lose crunch as time goes on.
 Baked macaron shells freeze well, up to 2 months.
 Thaw in refrigerator overnight.

-- Do not use pasteurized egg whites.
+- Egg whites: do not use pasteurized egg whites.
 Crack an egg and use a real egg white.

-- Do not use liquid food coloring.
+- Gel coloring: do not use liquid food coloring.
 AmeriColor is my go-to gel coloring.

 All nutritional values are approximate and provided to the reader as a courtesy.
 Changing ingredients and/or quantities will alter the estimated nutritional calculations.